 Niggles?
-There area few, even with a bike of this price!
-There are no water bottle mounts on the seat tube and the positioning on the downtube means it will work with some cages better than others.
-King Cage Ti Many Thing Cages didn’t fit on my pre-production test bike, though from what I understand, the final version has slightly different eyelet placement – and the decals will be improved too.
+There are a few, even with a bike of this price!
+Unfortunately, there are no water bottle mounts on the seat tube and the positioning on the downtube means it will work with some cages better than others.
+King Cage Ti Many Thing Cages didn’t fit on my pre-production test bike, though from what I understand, the final version has slightly different eyelet placement.

 In terms of luggage, Jones sells a number of Ortlieb and Revelate bags, including custom-made frame bags.
 I’m not, however, a big fan of the slender Sweetroll handlebar bag.
 Although it fits securely on H-Bar Loop bars and lends itself well to the shape of the truss fork, it’s awkward to pack.
 Note too that the truss fork and H-Bar loop don’t play well with large, top-access handlebar bags – the style of bag I much prefer.
 I found a BXB Goldback Medium to be about ideal, though I had to swap the H-Bar Loops for the H-bar Bend to be able to open the lid more easily.
-The bike fits fine in a bike box (wide ones are best due to the 150mm TA front wheel) but if you do have to remove the truss fork – to pack it in a bike bag, for instance – it’s a lot more fiddly to take out and set up again than a standard unicrown fork.
+If you have to box the bike, wide ones are best due to the 150mm TA spacing on the fork and note that it’s a lot more fiddly to take out and set up again than a standard unicrown fork.

 The upside of the Ti truss, apart from saving a few hundred grams of weight, is that you can get use Jones’ excellent Revelate-made Truss Fork Packs, which I reviewed here.
 These bags will really suit smaller riders who aren’t able to run a large seatpack.
 And, if you don’t want to invest in them, I’ve noticed that 1.5L Nalgene bottles fit well, held in place with a Voile strap—good for desert rides like the Baja Divide.
 Otherwise, Jones offers adaptor clamps to run water bottle cages and cargo cages.

-Given the frameset’s versatility, I really think it’s worth investing in two wheelsets to get the most out of this bike.
-But remember that the front wheel is spaced at 150mm, like a fat bike.
-Although there’s some real benefit here—namely, it makes for a very strong, dishless wheel, especially when built up with C-Rims—it rules out off-the-shelf wheelsets.
-This makes an additional set of gravel-friendly wheels more costly.
-Whilst there are plenty of 150mm dynamo hubs on the market, it also means that if it were to fail on tour (as has happened to me in the past), a replacement front hub will be that much harder to find.
+Given the frameset’s versatility, it’s well worth investing in two wheelsets to get the most out of this bike.
+Just remember that the front wheel uses a 150mm thru-axle hub, like a fat bike.
+Although this spacing makes for a very strong, dishless wheel, especially when built up with C-Rims, it also rules out off-the-shelf wheelsets.
+And whilst there are a few 150mm TA dynamo hubs on the market, expect them to be more expensive, and should it fail on tour, a replacement front hub will be that much harder to source.

 - FRAME Jones Titanium Diamond Plus SWB pre-production (L)